 Seasonal maintenance is vital to ensure your tenants’ safety and to protect your property from damage; summer maintenance is no exception.

 A quick preventative maintenance task could easily save you thousands of dollars down the road, so you certainly do not want to skip this responsibility.
-However, since summer looks a little different this year, it is important to know how to navigate maintenance tasks and summer events as states and municipal areas begin to relax social distancing restrictions.
-These are the keys to remember in order to stay safely tackle those vital summer maintenance tasks.
+Now is the time to start on your maintenance tasks and summer event planning so your property is ready for the season.
+These are the keys to remember in order to tackle those vital summer maintenance tasks.

 Typical Summer Maintenance Tasks You Need to Perform: